 This article discusses the symptoms, testing, and treatment options for people with functional dyspepsia.
 Chronic abdominal pain in children and adolescents is discussed separately.
 (See "Patient information: Chronic abdominal pain in children and adolescents (Beyond the Basics)".)

 More detailed information about dyspepsia is available by subscription.
-(See "Functional dyspepsia" and "Approach to the patient with dyspepsia".)
+(See "Functional dyspepsia in adults" and "Approach to the adult with dyspepsia".)

 FUNCTIONAL DYSPEPSIA SYMPTOMS